 - Certain races will also have a half marathon distance.

 Trail Running 101 – What are the Top Tips and Tricks?

-Here are a few hints, tips and tips I took away from my morning at a trail running 101 clinic for beginners that was offered by the great 5-Peaks trail crew.
-A special shout out to Arc’Teryx who sponsored the event and warmed us up with post run coffee and a goodie bag.
+Here are a few hints, tips and tips I took away from my morning at a trail running 101 clinics for beginners that was offered by the great 5-Peaks trail crew.
+A special shout out to Arc’Teryx who sponsored the event and warmed us up with post-run coffee and a goodie bag.
 I am in love with their Gore-Tex Norvan Jacket – time to start saving.

-Trail running is a balance between the wows of vistas; the excitement of what is around the next bend; and watching out for the next rock, root, twig, or hole.
+Trail running is a balance between the wows of vistas, the excitement of what is around the next bend, and watching out for the next rock, root, rutt, twig, or hole.

 If you are really eager to move a bit faster — simply yell the customary “on the left” as you gently move past the crowd or better yet; just drop back a few paces and give everyone some breathing room.
 After all – very few of us are podium bound so sit back, enjoy the run, make a new friend, take in the sights, the smells, and each twist and turn on the trail.

 Tip 2) There is no shame in walking up the hills

 My first trail race of the season was at a downhill ski resort (Kelso Conservation Area) – before you get all “OH WOW”, remember this is Ontario so we are not talking crazy B.C. or Alberta trail running.

 A 1 KM climb is certainly a way to wake up the legs for the rest of your run.
 Now try to picture what is better — a brisk hike up the steeper grades and maintaining your heart rate or even better a bit of a recovery or pushing yourself and your heart rate to zone 5.
 Who do you think is going to be able to maintain a better pace once you make it to the “flats” at the top of the hill?